ConstructionPhilosophy/cp-frontend-v3/replit.md

 Currently, an in-memory storage system is used with realistic sample data.
 It employs a repository pattern with the `IStorage` interface and uses strong TypeScript typing for entities like `User`, `SecurityAssessment`, `SecurityRecommendation`, and `SecurityMetric`.
 Zod schemas are used for runtime validation of API inputs.
 The architecture is prepared for a PostgreSQL migration using Drizzle ORM.

 ## API Configuration
-The application uses a hybrid approach for maximum deployment flexibility:
+The application now uses direct external API calls for optimal performance:
-- `VITE_API_BASE_URL`: Main backend API (defaults to current domain)
+- **User/Backend APIs**: Direct calls to `https://cp-backend-service-test-972540571952.asia-south1.run.app`
-- **Geo APIs**: Direct calls to `https://geo-api-230500065838.asia-south1.run.app` (no configuration needed)
+- **Geo APIs**: Direct calls to `https://geo-api-230500065838.asia-south1.run.app`
+- **Environment Override**: Both can be overridden via `VITE_API_BASE_URL` for different environments
-- This approach eliminates the need for backend proxy services for geo data while maintaining flexibility for user APIs.
+- This approach eliminates proxy overhead and provides faster, more reliable API responses.

 # External Dependencies